procrastinate-org/procrastinate/CONTRIBUTING.rst

 ``procrastinate/sql/migrations`` directory.

 For example, let's say you want to add column named ``extra`` to the ``procrastinate_jobs`` table.
-You would obviously edit ``procrastinate/sql/schema.sql`` and change the definition of the table to add that column.
-But you'd also need to create a migration script, whose content would look like this:
+You would edit ``procrastinate/sql/schema.sql`` and change the definition of the table to add that column.
+This will be enough for new procrastinate users, but existing users will need a way to migrate their existing schema into the new one.
+For that, you'd also need to create a migration script, whose content would look like this:

 .. code-block:: sql